gh-viewer/book/state-management.md

 ## Adding navigation

 By now we are able to authenticate the user and retrieve her GitHub information, so we can start creating more screens to display the data.
-First, let's add the React-Navigation library to handle navigation in the app:
+First, let's add the [React Navigation](https://reactnavigation.org/) library to handle navigation in the app:

 ```bash
 yarn add react-navigation@1.0.0-beta.11